 Management and Treatment

-How is asthma treated?
+What is asthma control?

-- You have no (or minimal) asthma symptoms
+- Have no (or minimal) asthma symptoms.

 Outlook / Prognosis

-What is the outlook for someone with asthma?
+What’s the outlook for someone with asthma?

 What is an asthma action plan?